 The Local Redevelopment and Housing Law

-The Local Redevelopment and Housing Law requires local governments to follow a process involving a series of steps before they may exercise powers under the Local Redevelopment and Housing Law.
+The Local Redevelopment and Housing Law requires local governments to follow a series of steps before they may exercise powers under the Local Redevelopment and Housing Law.
 The process is designed to ensure that the public is given adequate notice and is given an opportunity to participate in the process.
-Further, the redevelopment process requires that the Governing Body and the Planning Board interact to ensure that all redevelopment actions consider the municipal Master Plan.
-Chatham Borough’s Master Plan documents.
+Further, the redevelopment process requires that the Governing Body and the Planning Board interact to ensure that all redevelopment actions consider the Chatham Borough’s Master Plan.

 - The Governing Body must adopt a resolution directing the Planning Board to perform a preliminary investigation to determine whether a specific area is in need of redevelopment according to the criteria set forth in the Local Redevelopment and Housing Law.